Healthcare tech today & tomorrow

 This expansion of Revenue Cycle into quality of care is interesting – Revenue Cycle leaders now find themselves responsible for health information management and care management, expanding their scope of management.

-What role do you see technology playing in solving these challenges now, and five years from now?
+What role do you see technology playing in solving these challenges now & 5 years from now?

 As health systems grow and continue to accumulate multiple EMR, EHR and other disparate software, technology has to play a growing role in interfacing and connecting those systems so that organizations can operate as one integrated health system.
 Interoperability is important for the institution and the quality of care for consumers.
 At each point along the Revenue Cycle today, there are new technologies emerging to solve any given issue.
 Defining, selecting and implementing new systems is paramount to a smooth-running revenue cycle.